frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/belts.md

 ## Belts and Pulley Basics

-Timing belt and pulley drives are mechanical systems used to transmit motion and power between rotating shafts using flexible belts and pulleys.
-The system consists of two main components: the belt, which is a flexible loop made of a material like rubber, and the pulleys, which are wheels with grooves that the belt wraps around.
+Timing belt and pulley drives are mechanical systems used to transmit motion and power between rotating shafts.
+The system consists of two main components: the belt, which is a flexible loop made of a rubber like material, and the pulleys, which are wheels with grooves (teeth) that the belt wraps around and engages with.
 As one pulley rotates, it drives the belt, which in turn drives the other pulley, transferring motion and power from one shaft to another.

 <figure>